-The Leeds Jewish Free School will increase the choice of secondary school placement to parents of pupils wish a Jewish ethos based education.
-The next 12 months will be focussed on establishing a strong combination of developing pupils' life skills and tailoring the curriculum to individual pupils abilities and needs.
+The Leeds Jewish Free School has increased the choice of secondary school placement to parents of pupils who wish a Jewish ethos based education, or a strong faith based environment as well as the high standard of education.
+The next 12 months will continue to focus on developing a strong combination of building pupils' life skills and tailoring the curriculum to individual pupils abilities and needs.
 As well as establishing the strong educational provision there will be a clear focus on recruitment using the evidenced progress being made by all pupils and the quality of the educational provision and resources.
 When inspected in 2015 it is anticipated that the school will be judged as at least good and potentially outstanding, which will further enhance recruitment